 Don’t get too caught up writing about the things you think your audience wants to read or learn about.

-By connecting and reaching out to your audience, you can talk to them better, listen and learn about the problems they might be experiencing.
+By connecting and reaching out to your readers, you can talk to them, listen and learn more about the problems they might be experienced individually.

 Tip #5: Make your content shareable

 Assuming your content is ‘amazing’, make it ever so easy for your readers to share your posts on social media.

 Add a “Click To Tweet” call-to-action to highlight stand-out points in your content.